 Milk from many of the North Island commercial dairy goat operations is taken to the Dairy Goat Cooperative (DGC) factory in Hamilton where it's made into milk powder and exported, mainly to China.
 The DGC is farmer-owned, with 69 farmer shareholders, most in the Waikato region and some in Northland and Taranaki.
 All the suppliers' farm milk goats only and these are mainly Saanen, with some Toggenburgs and some Nubians.

 Unfortunately for lifestyle farmers, the costs of maintaining the very high standards of hygiene required for the sale of milk are generally prohibitive.
 So most of us use our goat milk and milk products only for our own families.

 Breeds of dairy goat in New Zealand

 Most dairy goats in New Zealand (probably about 80%) are Saanen, a breed that originated in Switzerland.
-They are medium to large, with coat colour white or cream and they have erect ears.
+They are medium to large, with a coat colour white or cream and they have erect ears.
 The Sable is a coloured variant of the Saanen developed in New Zealand.

-The Toggenburg is of medium size, brown in colour varying from light fawn to dark chocolate, with distinct white facial stripes from above the eye to the muzzle and with white along the edges and tips of the ears, on the lower legs and the inside the legs to the trunk and around the tail.
+The Toggenburg is of medium size, brown in colour varying from light fawn to dark chocolate, with distinct white facial stripes from above the eye to the muzzle and with white along the edges and tips of the ears, on the lower legs and inside the legs to the trunk and around the tail.